slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 ## Trace packets

-Firts of all, I think that it's worth to see how connectivity of the Virtual machine, DHCP port and router is done in such scenario.
-It is all shown on the picture from the Neutron documentation:
+First of all, I think it's worth seeing how connectivity of the virtual machine, DHCP port and router is done in a scenario like this.
+It is all shown in the diagram from the Neutron documentation:

 ![components_connectivity](https://docs.openstack.org/neutron/latest/_images/deploy-ovs-selfservice-compconn1.png)

-In this example, ``iptables_hybrid`` firewall driver is used on the compute node.
-That is because there is additional, Linuxbridge called ``qbr`` used between instance and the integration bridge (``br-int``).
-The other interface in the ``qbr`` bridge is the [veth pair](https://developers.redhat.com/blog/2018/10/22/introduction-to-linux-interfaces-for-virtual-networking#veth) which has second end plugged into the Openvswitch integration bridge (``br-int``).
-From that point wiring port is the neutron-ovs-agent's job.
+In this example, the `iptables_hybrid` firewall driver is used in the compute node.
+With this driver, an additional Linuxbridge called `qbr` is needed between the instance and the integration bridge (`br-int`).
+The other interface in the `qbr` bridge is the [veth pair](https://developers.redhat.com/blog/2018/10/22/introduction-to-linux-interfaces-for-virtual-networking#veth) which has its second end plugged into the Openvswitch integration bridge (`br-int`).
+From that point on wiring the port is the neutron-ovs-agent's job.
-Another, worth to mention thing here is the fact that the DHCP service is placed in the compute node, but that isn't required.
-DHCP can be done on any node where the Neutron DHCP agent is running.
+Another thing worth mentioning here is the fact that the DHCP service is placed in the compute node, but that isn't required.
+DHCP can be done in any node where the Neutron DHCP agent is running.

 ### Creating new Virtual Machine - debugging DHCP

 Lets start from the beginning and create an instance (virtual machine) connected to the private, tenant network.
-When new virtual machine is spawned, and it is finally started by Nova, first thing which needs to be done is to get IP address from the DHCP server.
-Neutron has DHCP agent which is responsible to configure DHCP service for the networks.
+When new virtual machine is spawned, and it is finally started by Nova, the first thing that needs to be done is to get an IP address from the DHCP server.
-Typically such DHCP agent runs on the controller, or networker nodes.
-In case of this excercise there was one DHCP agent run on the ``devstack-ubuntu-controller`` (all-in-one) node.
+Neutron's DHCP agent is responsible to configure the DHCP service for the virtual networks.
+Typically such DHCP agent runs on the controller, or the networking nodes.
+In the case of this excercise there was one DHCP agent running in the `devstack-ubuntu-controller` (all-in-one) node.

-To configure DHCP service for network, Neutron DHCP agent creates network namespace called ``qdhcp-<network_uuid>`` and spawns ``dnsmasq`` process there:
+To configure the DHCP service for network, the Neutron DHCP agent creates a network namespace called `qdhcp-<network_uuid>` and spawns a `dnsmasq` process
+there:

 ```bash
 $ ip netns